Difference Between Investment vs Speculation

 - An investment is the purchase of an asset or security with an aim to generate stable and expected returns over the invested principal amount.
 On the other hand, speculation involves taking risky positions in the market, usually against the market, and expecting to earn substantial returns.

-- Investments are long term decisions, spanning across 2 to 20 years in case of stocks or mutual funds, and even spanning over nearly 50 years if considered for investments in real estate, provident fund, and life insurance.
+- Investments are long-term decisions, spanning across 2 to 20 years in the case of stocks or mutual funds, and even spanning over nearly 50 years if considered for investments in real estate, provident fund, and life insurance.
 Speculation is starkly opposite, spanning for a very short time, usually ranging from a few days to a few months, and highly dependent on certain macro-level events.

 - An investor will use their own funds, and hence the approach in case of an investment is cautious and conservative.
 On the other hand, the high level of risks involved in speculation tends to depend on borrowed funds, by luring in the lenders with attractive returns.